Securities and Exchange Commission (“Commission”).

 2. The nature and conditions of such transactions will be fully disclosed to investors in the appropriate prospectus of each Terminating Series and New Series.

 3. The Trustee of each Terminating Series and New Series will review the procedures discussed in the application relating to the sale of securities from a Terminating Series and the purchase of those securities for deposit in a New Series, and make such changes to the procedures as the Trustee deems necessary to ensure compliance with paragraphs (a) through (d) of rule 17a-7.

 4. A written copy of these procedures and a written record of each transaction pursuant to this order will be maintained as provided in rule 17a-7(g).Start Signature

 For the Commission, by the Division of Investment Management, under delegated authority.

 Margaret H. McFarland,

-1. All existing Trusts that currently intend to rely on the requested order have been named as applicants.
-Any other existing or future Trust that may rely on the order in the future will do so only in accordance with the terms and conditions of the application.Back to Citation
+1. All presently existing Trusts that currently intend to rely on the requested order have been named as applicants.
+Any other existing Trust or any Trust organized in the future that relies on the requested order will comply with the terms and conditions of the application.Back to Citation

 BILLING CODE 8010-01-P